the-teachingRSE-project/competencies/competencies.md

 and discuss the skills used therein.

-As with any skill, not all RSEs will need and use them to at the same level of expertise.
+As with any skill, not all RSEs will need and use them to the same level of expertise.
 Therefore, Section 4 examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.